 If you’re keen to work in psychology but you don’t want to be a chartered psychologist, there are plenty of options available.
 Here are two of the most popular:

 This role involves assessing and supporting people experiencing common mental health problems, such as anxiety and depression.
 Because the emphasis is on self-management, practitioners start by offering the least intrusive treatment available.
 This could be an online programme, a number of guided self-help sessions or an educational workshop/group.
 If a client doesn’t find this helpful, they can progress to a more intensive type of treatment.

 Psychological wellbeing practitioners tend to be based in GP practices, healthcare centres and other community venues.
-They work within an Improving Access to Psychological Therapy (IAPT) service and collaborate with other healthcare practitioners including therapists, counsellors and employment advisers.
+They work within an Improving Access to Psychological Therapy (IAPT) service and collaborate with other healthcare practitioners including therapists, counsellors, managers and employment advisers.

 To become a practitioner, you need to complete an accredited IAPT training course.
 These include 45 days of academic work (1 day a week) and four days of supervised practice, normally spread over one academic year.
 While you’re training, you’ll also be employed by a local IAPT service.

 BPS accredited courses are open to graduates and non-graduates who can show that they’ll cope with the academic requirements of postgraduate study.
 Members of the community with a wide range of life experience can also apply to receive graduate level training.

 A counsellor’s role is to create a safe space where people can talk about difficult feelings, explore their choices and make positive changes.
 Counsellors help their clients to cope with a range of issues including grief, relationship breakdown, addiction, abuse and illness.
 They often help them to see things from a new perspective.